 Part 7 — Infringement notices

-61. Offences for which an infringement notice may be given
+61. Offences for which infringement notice may be given

 The offences set out in column 1 of Schedule 4 are prescribed to be offences in respect of which an infringement notice may be given under section 23 of the Act.